Overview of Sigma Derby

 Rules and How to Play

 The objective of Sigma Derby is quite simple and to the point: choose the winner and runner-up of the pending mechanical horse race.
 This wager is popularly referred to as the “quinella” in traditional horse racing, and it doesn’t require any particular order to win.
-So long as your pair of chosen horses finishes in 1st and 2nd place, your wager will be paid off.
+So long as your pair of chosen horses finish in 1st and 2nd place, your wager will be paid off.

 Five Horses to Bet On